 - June 20, 2011 - The Federal Radon Action Plan formally announced at the National Healthy Homes Conference in Denver, Colorado, June 20, 2011

-To learn more about the National Radon Action Plan, please click on the link below.You will need Adobe Reader to view some of the files on this page.
+To learn more about the National Radon Action Plan, please click on the link below.You may need Adobe Reader to view files on this page.
 See EPA’s About PDF page to learn more.

 - The National Radon Action Plan - A Strategy for Saving Lives (PDF)(9 pp, 1 MB, November 10, 2015, EPA 402/R-15/001)